184th Infantry Regiment (United States): 2017–18 Jordan

 For a year, elements of the Regiment, deployed to Jordan for Operation Spartan Shield.
 In 2018, they were relieved by elements of the 18th Cavalry.

 2017-18 Qatar, Bahrain, Kosovo, and Hawaii

 For a year, elements of the Regiment, deployed to Qatar to provide security for the Al Udeid Air Base.
 Other elements of the Regiment went to Bahrain, Kosovo as well as the aforementioned deployment to Jordan.
 After the deployments some elements went to Hawaii to assist in training.

+2020-2021 Civil Unrest and Inauguration Support

+In June of 2020, the entire BN was activated in support of local law enforcement response to civil unrest in downtown Sacramento.
+In Jan 2021, the BN was activated again in Sacramento in support of civil agencies during the presidential inauguration.

+2025 Federal Protection Mission

+In June 2025, By direction of the Secretary of Defense and in coordination with U.S. Northern Command, 2,000 additional California Army National Guard soldiers, including 1-184th soldiers were activated in a Title 10 status to support the protection of federal functions, personnel, and property in the greater Los Angeles area.

 Subordinate units

 Only the 1st Battalion remains an active unit.
 The 2d Battalion was inactivated on 29 January 1968 during a reorganization of California Army National Guard forces.
 The 3d Battalion (pre-Pentomic battle group era) was inactivated when the regiment was reorganized on 1 May 1949.

 First Battalion

 The 1st Battalion currently serves as one of two infantry battalions of the 79th Infantry Brigade Combat Team.
 Companies A, B, and C are line infantry units, while Company D provides anti-armor support for the battalion.
 These are the locations for companies of the 1st Battalion: